 - Our recent interview with Al Kavadlo on his newest book

-- Focused Flexibility – Our unique stretching program that will help with all areas of flexibility, including thoracic shoulder flexibility (a problem area for many people)
+- Mobility – Our unique stretching program that will help with all areas of flexibility, including thoracic shoulder flexibility (a problem area for many people)

 Applying the Cycle Principle to Manage Your Training Priorities